jmcanterafonseca/dataModels/specs/WasteManagement/WasteContainer/doc/spec.md

             vandalism.
         -   `burning`.
 Container is burning and an immediate action has to be taken.
+        -   `unknown`.
+The status of the container is not known to the system.
     -   Attribute metadata:

         -   `timestamp`: Timestamp when the last update of the attribute